 According to Dr. Norman Geisler,

-Winkey Pratney, trained as a research chemist, attempts to give us an idea of how infinitesimal these odds are:
+Winkey Pratney, research chemist turned Christian speaker, attempts to give us an idea of how infinitesimal these odds are:

 The Bible, alone among books, contains hundreds of detailed prophesies that have already been fulfilled in every detail.
 Who, but God, could possibly author such a book?